Kent: Visual arts

 A number of significant artists came from Kent, including Thomas Sidney Cooper, a painter of landscapes, often incorporating farm animals, Richard Dadd, a maker of faery paintings, and Mary Tourtel, the creator of the children's book character, Rupert Bear.
 The artist Clive Head was also born in Kent.
 The landscape painter J. M. W. Turner spent part of his childhood in the town of Margate in East Kent, and regularly returned to visit it throughout his life.
 The East Kent coast inspired many of his works, including some of his most famous seascapes.
 Kent has also been the home to artists including Frank Auerbach, Tracey Emin and Stass Paraskos.

 Kent was also the location of the largest number of art schools in the country during the nineteenth century, estimated by the art historian David Haste, to approach two hundred.
 This is believed to be the result of Kent being a front line county during the Napoleonic Wars.
 At this time, before the invention of photography, draughtsmen were used to draw maps and topographical representations of the fields of battle, and after the wars ended many of these settled permanently in the county in which they had been based.
 Once the idea of art schools had been established, even in small towns in Kent, the tradition continued, although most of the schools were very small one-man operations, each teaching a small number of daughters of the upper classes how to draw and make watercolour paintings.
 Nonetheless, some of these small art schools developed into much larger organisations, including Canterbury College of Art, founded by Thomas Sidney Cooper in 1868, which is today the University for the Creative Arts.

 Blean near Canterbury was home to Smallfilms, the production company founded by Oliver Postgate and Peter Firmin and responsible for children's TV favourites Noggin the Nog, Ivor the Engine and Bagpuss.
+Filmmaker Derek Jarman maintained a home, Prospect Cottage, on the coast in Dungeness from 1987 until his death in 1994; Creative Folkestone now serves as its custodians.